Johnny Olson's Rumpus Room

-Johnny Olson's Rumpus Room was a 1949-1952 American variety show hosted by Johnny Olson.
+Johnny Olson's Rumpus Room is an American television variety show hosted by Johnny Olson.
+It was broadcast from January 17, 1949, to July 4, 1952, on the DuMont Television Network.

 Broadcast history

-The show aired at 10 am ET from January 17, 1949, to July 4, 1952, on the DuMont Television Network.
+The show aired at 10 a.m.
+Eastern Time.

 The show was one of the first daytime television shows broadcast from New York City to DuMont's small network of East Coast cities.
 Olson also hosted the DuMont talent show Doorway to Fame (May 1947 – July 1949), and DuMont's Saturday-morning children's show Kids and Company (September 1951 – June 1952).

 According to the book What Women Watched: Daytime Television in the 1950s (University of Texas Press, 2005) by Marsha Cassidy, the DuMont daytime schedule beginning in January 1949 was: